williambelz/Ethical-AI-and-Vocational-Rehabilitation/README.md

 - Fixed ampersand encoding issues in HTML pages.
 - Moved website files from `site/` into the repository root so the domain loads from `/`.
 - Documentation now lives in the hidden `.docs/` folder for cleaner deployments.
+- Added a new ChatGPT Guide with tips on responsible use.

 Table of Contents